 What are People Preparing For?

-An environmental cataclysm, prophetic apocalypses, failure of the energy grid, collapse of agricultural systems, viral outbreaks, collapse of the financial market and overall economy, fascist regime takeovers, the list continues to grow.
-Survivalism has a long history: in 1961, President Kennedy called for Americans to build bomb or fallout shelters due to Cold War fears.
+An environmental cataclysm, prophetic apocalypses, failure of the energy grid, collapse of agricultural systems, viral outbreaks, the collapse of the financial market and overall economy, fascist regime takeovers, the list continues to grow.
+Survivalism has a long history: in 1961, President Kennedy called for Americans to build bombs or fallout shelters due to Cold War fears.
 Long before that, survivalism was the normal way of life.

 Drivers of Survivalism

 While largely driven by fear and independence, this movement is also driven by an interest in sustainable and off-grid living.
-Though a traditional survivalist future mirrors a scene in Mad Max or Cormac McCarthy’s The Road, the so-called “Thrivalist” movement grounds survivalism in collaboration, sustainability and community.
+Though a traditional survivalist future mirrors a scene in Mad Max or Cormac McCarthy’s The Road, the so-called “Thrivalist” movement grounds survivalism in collaboration, sustainability, and community.

 Assignment: Catalog Your Dependencies

 From the moment you wake up, you are dependent on systems and materials, from the electrical grid to the food supply chain.
 If you wear glasses, have a significant food allergies, drive to work on a road, or purchase groceries in a store, then you are reliant.
 When you are reliant, you are not independent, and thus, less likely to survive on your own.

 Each day, take note in a journal of all the systems and materials that you rely on.
 Consider the things you need to live versus the things that you choose to use.

 Grow your innate survival abilities and watch your sleep improve and your worries lessen.
 Often your greatest fears become your greatest strengths; consider teaching others as you hone your skills.
 Here are a few ways to establish your independence.